KLM24/WIMM/README.md

 ```

 ## Usage
 Firstly you should make sure that src folder is added to your working path in matlab.
-Then run main_unpurt.m and save the output workspace as unpurt.mat in the same directory with main_unpurt.m.
-Then run main_purt.m and save the output workspace as purt.mat in the same directory with main_purt.m.
-Lastly, run huatu.m to draw all the pictures.
+Then run cvct_u.m, cvct_o.m and cvct_n.m.
+Then save the output workspace as cvct_u.mat, cvct_o.mat and cvct_n.mat.
+Finally, run huatu.m to draw all the pictures.